jinnycho/jinnycho-blog/src/writings/books/entrepreneur/companyOfOne.md

 # Company Of One
-## 2023/10/23
+## 2023/11/07

-When I was in high school, I wrote an essay about how much I love small, local bakeries over large franchise ones like 'Paris Baguette,' even though they don't even use any ingredients from France.
+When I was in high school, I wrote an essay about how much I love small, local bakeries over large franchise chains like 'Paris Baguette,' which probably don't even use any ingredients from France & significantly less tasty.
+This book has reignited my drive to seek greater meaning in my life - should I start my small yet high-quality business?

-Quality over quantity is still my north star, and I don't see any merit in the opposite approach.
-This book has reignited my drive to explore a more enriching life, which may involve creating a small yet efficiently operating business with a strong emphasis on quality.

-### Growth is Overrated
+### Growth is Overrated!
 > There's no such thing as perpetual growth.
 Yet that's what traditional business people crave.
 But what is growth meant to achieve?
 If Oxford University is so successful, then why isn't there a branch in Washington, D.C?
 If a symphony is successful with 120 musicians, why not even more so with 600?
 "To grow bigger" is not much of an effective business strategy at all.

 > Blind growth is the main cause of buisness problems.
 It can leave you with an unmaintainable number of employees, unsustainable cost, and more work than hours in a day.
 It can force you to lay off employees, sell your company at a less than optimal price, or, even worse, close up shop completely.